tepachelabs/batosjugando-tools/backend-rails/README.md

-# README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+# Batos Jugando Webapp Tools

+Some tools to make life easier to all on Batos Jugando, this is the web app that handles everything

+## Currently doing:
+- Automate `El Hongo Verde` publish process
+- Twitter reader to check the `BatosJugando` account and post `#discord` tweets to the Discord Server
+- Discord Bot for... stuff?
+- ??
+- PROFIT!

+## Development

-* Ruby version
+* Ruby version: `2.6.5`

-* System dependencies
+* System dependencies (See `Gemfile`)

-* Configuration
+## Configuration

+See the `env.example` file to fill the environment variables, also the secrets file is working with production credentials just in case... ask for the private key to change those.

-* Database creation
+### Database creation
+Just install Postgresql latest version.

-* Database initialization
+### Database initialization
+As simple as `bundle install rails db:create`

-* How to run the test suite
+### How to run the test suite
+`RSpec`

-* Services (job queues, cache servers, search engines, etc.)
+### Services (job queues, cache servers, search engines, etc.)
+run `Sidekiq` and that's it.

-* Deployment instructions
+### Deployment instructions

-* ...
+Capistrano makes everything, it sends everything to `digital ocean` to the `otfusion` server, you just require SSH access.

+## 3rd party stuff

+### Reddit
+I created a dev app for Reddit but you can use your own, go to: https://www.reddit.com/prefs/apps

+The redirect site for the test (added on credentials) is `http://localhost:3000/reddit/redirect`